Urology Care Foundation - Kidney Failure: Symptoms, Causes & Diagnosis

 Dialysis

 Dialysis is a way to remove extra salt, acid, potassium and waste products from the blood.
-The 2 types of dialysis are hemodialysis and peritoneal dialysis.
+The two types of dialysis are hemodialysis and peritoneal dialysis.

-Peritoneal dialysis: Peritoneal dialysis is done through a tube permanently set in your belly.
-Fluid is then run into the abdomen, takes out the extra salt and potassium and water, and then removed.
-Most exchanges of fluid can be done by an automated “exchanger” while you sleep.
+Peritoneal dialysis: Peritoneal dialysis is done through a tube permanently set in your abdomen.
+Fluid is then run into the abdomen, which then filters and cleans your blood, and then the fluid is drained from your body through the peritoneal dialysis tube.
+This process usually is done daily.

 Kidney Transplant

-About 90,000 patients are on the wait list for deceased donor kidney transplants in the U.S. But only 10,000 deceased donor kidney transplants are done each year due to the lack of donated kidneys.
-Another 6,000 kidney transplants are done each year from living kidney donors.
+About 100,000 patients are on the wait list for a deceased donor kidney in the United States, but only a fraction of those patients receive a transplant each year due to a shortage of donated kidneys.

 Explore Further